amutaya/easyrbi/README.md

 ## Overview

-The [`easyrbi`](https://github.com/amutaya/easyrbi) R package consists of functions and datasets that can be used to calculate Richards-Baker Flashiness Index (RBI) trends over time for 301 sites.
-The main functions are:
+The [`easyrbi`](https://github.com/amutaya/easyrbi) R package consists of functions that retrieve streamflow data from the USGS website, by using tools in `dataRetrieval` package and calculate the Richards-Baker Flashiness Index (RBI) trends over time for any given gauge stations.
+The package also contains functions to download time series land use data (USGS Gages II) collected between 1931-01-01 and 2014-12-31.
+Some of the functions included in the package:

-1. The sitedata() function retrieves hydrology data for given USGS gauge sites for a specified period.
+-   `sitedata`: retrieves hydrology data for given USGS gauge sites for a specified period.
-2.  rbi\_df() returns calculated RBI values for given USGS sites for a specified period.
+-   `rbi_df`: returns calculated RBI values for given USGS sites for a specified period.
-3. The trends() function has the ability to return a data frame containing Mann-Kendall and sens.slope summary statistics for a custom number of sites specified by the user.
+-   `trends`: returns a data frame containing Mann-Kendall and sens.slope summary statistics for a custom number of sites specified by the user.
-4.  dam\_removal() retrieves dam removal data from the USGS Gages II website for any number of given gauge station numbers.
+-   `dam_removal`: retrieves dam removal data from the USGS Gages II website for any number of given gauge station numbers.

 ## Installation